Beyond the Click: A Framework for Inferring Cognitive Traces in Search: Conclusion

 \section{Conclusion}

-In this paper, we addressed a key limitation in user simulation: the gap between observable user behavior and the unobservable cognitive states that guide it.
-We presented a complete framework for inferring these cognitive states from large-scale behavioral logs, grounding our method in the principles of Information Foraging Theory and validating it with human experts.
-Our experiments showed that these inferred cognitive traces provide a strong predictive signal for important user outcomes, such as session success and struggle recovery.
+In this paper, we addressed a key limitation in user modeling: the gap between observable user behavior and the unobservable cognitive states that guide it.
+We presented a complete framework for inferring these states from behavioral logs, grounding our method in Information Foraging Theory and validating it with human experts.

+Our cross-dataset evaluation across 12 experiments and three domains reveals a clear pattern: cognitive traces provide the strongest predictive signal where behavioral features are least informative.
+On MovieLens, where action types carry no information about content quality, cognitive labels improve F1 by up to 6.6\% with genuine signal above a shuffled-label control.
+On AOL, where click patterns are highly predictive, the behavioral baseline is already near ceiling.
+This finding provides a practical guide for the community: cognitive annotation is most valuable in behaviorally sparse domains.

-By releasing a collection of cognitive annotations for three major datasets and the open-source Annotator tool to create new ones, we provide the community with both a new set of data and a new instrument for analysis.
-It is our hope that these contributions will support the development of a new generation of user simulators—and, ultimately, information systems—that are more aware of the user's internal experience.
+By releasing cognitive annotations for three major datasets on HuggingFace, together with our open-source annotation tool and experimental code, we provide the community with both data and instruments.
+We hope these resources support a new generation of user simulators and information systems that account for the user's internal experience.